 The total sum of non-controlling interests in the Subsidiaries which was recognized on the acquisitions date is NIS 9,043 thousand.
-The non-controlling interests were estimated based on their fair value. of which NIS 2,381 thousand are regarded as provisional.
+The non-controlling interests were measured based on their proportionate interest in the identifiable net assets and liabilities of the acquiree.